GroupProjectSem3/Haley/retrospectives.md

 - More structured tutorials on mongodb atlas.
 - More reading material on deployments and networking
+- Not able to get result from the model in cloud

 ## Action Items

-- Settling down on a particular branch to deploy the system.
-- Putting a google drive link instead of the static file.
+- Able to provide the path to fetch the static files from the cloud
+- Deployment is done successfully and trying to review the pages in the deployment server.